jnlt3/blackmarlin/README.md

 In Principal Variation Search (PVS), we do a search with the window `[alpha - 1, alpha]` for each move to see if it is worse than alpha efficiently.
 If so, we don't need to execute a full search on the given move.

 ### Reverse Futility Pruning
 Reverse Futility Pruning (RFP) is the idea of returning the evaluation of the current position if it is above beta by a margin.
-This

 ### Null Move Pruning
 Null Move Pruning (NMP) is based on the assumption that, if we can reach beta by not making a move at lower depths, we will most likely be able to reach it anyway.